 Cold and Flu Season Approaching

-Every year isolated cases of pediculosis occur in the community and school.
+Every year, isolated cases of pediculosis occur in the community and school.
 Such occurrences of head lice are not uncommon among school children and even the cleanest child can be affected.
 Head lice do not spread disease.
-Please click here for information from the Allegheny County Health Department on head lice, what to look for and what to do.
+Please click here for information from the Allegheny County Health Department on head lice and what to look for and what to do.